A shopper visits your store. Falls in love with a jacket. Hits “add to cart.” Sees the size they want is sold out. Closes the tab.

 - Open Emails in the dashboard and switch on Back in Stock Alert.

 The email fires automatically when a saved item returns to inventory.
 The trigger is variant-level, so a shopper who saved Size M only gets the email when Size M is back.
+Built for Shopify, every feature included free.

-Why back-in-stock emails convert so well
+Why back in stock alerts convert so well

 The trigger is the offer.